 Surely we already do this (or something like it).

 The technological capabilities to offer this common sense solution did not exist until recently.
 So unless your organization is currently using eLuminate, it most certainly is not protected by active near-nationwide conviction monitoring.

 Yes. eLUMINATE begins where your pre-employment screening stops, runs daily and serves as a constant protection throughout the monitored employees’ careers with your organization.

 eLUMINATE is not designed to determine what a person has done in years prior.
 In other words, it is NOT like one of the traditional background screening services that are offered by scores of pre-employment check/verification firms.

-As such, DDS does not and cannot replace your organization’s current pre-screening processes or service providers.
+As such, we doe not and cannot replace your organization’s current pre-screening processes or service providers.

 eLUMINATE is a “bolt-on” HR/Security solution – not another pre-hire screening service.

 An employee self-reporting policy is the fax machine of criminal monitoring:

 - Every company has one even though it has limited utility;

 - It is a low/no-cost solution that doesn’t work very well;